xindalok/Bank-loans-portfolio---SQL/README.md

 ## Project objective

 To monitor and evaluate lending activities and performance effectively. <br><br>

+## Project overview
 By providing key loan metrics and insights into trends over time, the report aims to track portfolio health and support the development of data-driven lending strategies, ensuring informed decision-making and sustainable growth.

+## What needs to be done?
+The project will dentify critical metrics, such as delinquency rates, non-performing loans (NPLs) and/or customer information to provide actionable insights.

 ------------------------------------------------------------------------